 Qualification SAQA NLRD Number

 New offerings

 Diploma: Management Accounting

+Diploma: Management Accounting (Extended curriculum programme)

 Advanced Diploma: Management Accounting 110829

-Post Graduate Diploma: Management Accounting
+Postgraduate Diploma: Management Accounting

 Master's Degree in Accounting 96845

 Old offerings

 National Diploma: Cost and Management Accounting 72220

-National Diploma: Cost and Management Accounting: 72220
+National Diploma: Cost and Management Accounting: (Extended curriculum programme) 2 72220

-(Extended curriculum programme)

 Bachelor of technology: Cost and Management Accounting 72123

-5, 6 6

-- The National Diploma: Cost and Management Accounting was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting.
-The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students). - 2.
+- I. The National Diploma: Cost and Management Accounting was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting.
+The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
+The last offering to all registered National Diploma students will be 2023. - 2.
 The National Diploma: Cost and Management Accounting (Extended Curriculum Programme) was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting (Extended Curriculum Programme).
 The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
-The department is currently awaiting the accreditation of the Extended Curriculum Programme The programme may be offered in the near future. - 3.
-The Bachelor of Technology Degree will be phased and the Advanced Diploma: Management Accounting will be introduced in 2019.
+The last offering to all registered National Diploma (ECP) students will be 2024. - 3.
+The Bachelor of Technology Degree has been phased out in 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
+The Bachelor of Technology Degree been replaced by the Advanced Diploma: Management Accounting.
+The last offering to all registered BTech CMA students will be 2023

-The department is currently awaiting the accreditation of the Diploma in Management Accounting (Extended Curriculum Programme) and the PhD: Accounting.
-The proposed date of implementation for the aforementioned programmes is 2021/2022.
+The department is currently awaiting the accreditation of the PhD: Accounting.
+The proposed date of implementation for the aforementioned programme is 2022.